magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-28202-magento-patch-out-of-stock-products-don-t-filter-properly.md

 >![info]
 >
->Note: the patch can be applicable to other versions with new QPT tool releases.
+>Note: the patch can be applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, run `./vendor/bin/magento-patches status`

 ## Issue